JIaLeChye/Mini-Projects-/README.md

 Eg: CodeBlocks
     Microsoft Visual Studio
     or any online c language compiler
-Download the MiniProject.c file and extract.
+Download the Main Programe.c file and extract.

 Created for educational purpose
 _For More Information Contact jialecjl2016@outlook.com_